dsccommunity/xPSDesiredStateConfiguration/README.md

 * **UserAgent**: User agent for the web request.
 * **Headers**: Headers of the web request.
 * **Credential**: Specifies credential of a user which has permissions to send the request.
+* **MatchSource**: Determines whether the remote file should be re-downloaded if file in the DestinationPath was modified locally.
 * **Ensure**: Says whether DestinationPath exists on the machine.
 It's a read only property.

 ### xPackage